Bank monitoring incentives under moral hazard and adverse selection: The model

 Contracts are offered by the investor to the bank and agreed upon at time $0$.
 As usual in contracting theory, the bank can accept or refuse the contract, but once accepted, both the bank and the investor are fully committed to the contract.
 More precisely, the investor offers a menu of contracts $\Psi_i:=(k^i, \theta^i,D^i)$, $i\in\{g,b\}$ specifying on the one hand a desired level of monitoring $k^i$ for the bank of type $\rho_i$, which is a $\G-$predictable process such that for any $t\geq 0$, $k^i_t$ takes values in $\{0,\dots,I-N_t\}$ (this set is denoted by $\mathfrak K$), as well as a flow of payment $D^i$.
-These payments belong to set $\mathcal D$ of processes which are c\`adl\`ag, non--decreasing, non--negative, $\G-$predictable and such that
+These payments belong to set $\mathcal D$ of processes which are c\`adl\`ag, non--decreasing, non--negative, $\G-$predictable and such that there exists some $\beta>0$

 We do not rule out the possibility of immediate lump--sum payments at the initialisation of the contract, and therefore the processes in $\mathcal D$ are assumed to satisfy $D_{0^-}=0.$ Hence, if $D_0\neq 0$, it means that a lump--sum payment has indeed been made.
+Notice also that since the intensities of $N$ and $H$ under $\P$ are bounded, we know that $\tau$ has at least some exponential moments under $\P$, meaning that any bounded payment belongs to $\Dc$.

 The contract also specifies when liquidation occurs.
 We assume that liquidations can only take the form of the stochastic liquidation of all loans following immediately default.
-Hence, the contract specifies the probability $\theta^i _{t}$, which belongs to the set $\Theta$ of $[0,1]-$valued, $\G-$predictable processes, with which the pool is maintained given default ($ dN_{t}=1$), so that at each point in time, if the bank has indeed chosen the contract $\Psi_i$
+Hence, the contract specifies the probability $\theta^i _{t}$, which belongs to the set $\Theta$ of $[0,1]-$valued, $\G-$predictable processes, with which the pool is maintained given default ($ \mathrm{d}N_{t}=1$), so that at each point in time, if the bank has indeed chosen the contract $\Psi_i$